mschutzner/ecommerce-frontend/README.md

-# Getting Started with Create React App
+# MSCHUTZNER BITWISE REACT FINAL

 This a basic E-commerce application using the [Fake Store API](https://fakestoreapi.com/) to retrieve product data.